jeffrey125/login_territory/README.md

 ### Optional

-- Implement the CSS and Animation using TailwindCSS and Framer-motion.
+- Add advanced style and animation
+  - MantineUI
+  - Framer-motion
 - Try to implement react-three-fiber.
 - Change favicon.
+- Dockerize this nextjs app

 ### Plan for Recursion on Territories Data